AlexanderStavrop/ArchLinux_Installation-and-Essentilas/arch-guide.md

 - \# fdisk /dev/[yourname]
   - Create partition table (g)
   - Create your efi partition of 1G, if does not exist (n)(1)
-  - Create your main partition for the "Linux system and leave 1Gb for the swap (n)
+  - Create your main partition for the "Linux system" and leave 1Gb for the swap (n)
     - Set partition types to Linux root x86-64 (23)
   - Create the swap partition in the end of 1G size (n)
-    - Set partition type Linux swap respectively
+    - Set partition type Linux swap respectively (19)
  - Verify all your partitions are ok
  - Exit
    - \# w